Fidelity Youth™ FAQs

 Debit card

-Can my teen manage their debit card online?
+• Can teens manage their debit card online?

 Yes, online card management is available for card activation, viewing card limits, managing PINs, locking and unlocking the card, replacing the card if lost, stolen, or damaged, and managing travel preferences.
 Debit card usage alerts (for debit transaction notifications) are also available but must be set up in the Alert Center on Fidelity.com.

-When will my teen receive their debit card?
+• When will teens receive their debit card?

 Teens will receive their debit card in approximately 7-10 days after they activate their account.
 To activate their account they must:

-Are there any features or limits on my teen's debit card specific to the Youth Account?
+• Are there any features or limits on the teen's debit card specific to the Youth Account?

-Whom should we contact if there is an issue with my teen's debit card?
+• Who should the teen contact if there is an issue with their debit card?

-For debit card issues, your teen can contact Fidelity Debit Card Services using the number located on the back of their card or 800-323-5353.
-When placing the call, your teen should have their debit card number, the last 4 digits of their Social Security number, and their Fidelity account number.
-If your teen needs assistance, they can consent to allow you (parent/guardian) to join the call to provide instructions or act as the primary point of contact if follow-up is needed.
+For debit card issues, teens can contact Fidelity Debit Card Services using the number located on the back of their card or 800-323-5353.
+When placing the call, the teen should have their debit card number, the last 4 digits of their Social Security number, and their Fidelity account number.
+If the teen needs assistance, they can consent to allow their parents to join the call to provide instructions or act as the primary point of contact if follow-up is needed.

-What if I don't want my teen to have a debit card?
+• What if a parent doesn't want their teen to have a debit card?
 Can they still open a Fidelity Youth Account?

-A debit card will automatically be created and sent to your teen when a Fidelity Youth Account is opened.
-You (parent/guardian) or your teen can choose to deactivate the debit card at any time without closing the Youth Account by calling a Fidelity representative at 800-343-3548.
+A debit card will automatically be created and sent to the teen when a Fidelity Youth Account is opened.
+The parent or teen can choose to deactivate the debit card at any time without closing the Youth Account by calling a Fidelity representative at 800-343-3548.

 Financial education